Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 ~~~~~
 @subsubsection testmanual_5_3_13 Check maximum deflection, number of triangles and nodes in mesh

-To check maximum deflection, number of nodes and triangles in mesh command *checktrinfo* can be used.
+Command *checktrinfo* can be used to to check the maximum deflection, as well as the number of nodes and triangles in mesh.

 Use: checktrinfo shapename [options...]

 Allowed options are:
- * -tri [N]:  compare current number of triangles in "shapename" mesh with given reference data.
+ * <i>-tri [N]</i> --  compares the current number of triangles in *shapename* mesh with the given reference data.
-      If reference value N is not given and current number of triangles is equal to 0
-      procedure checktrinfo will print an error.
+      If reference value N is not given and the current number of triangles is equal to 0, procedure *checktrinfo* will print an error.
- * -nod [N]:  compare current number of nodes in "shapename" mesh with given reference data.
+ * <i>-nod [N]</i> --  compares the current number of nodes in *shapename* mesh with the given reference data.
-      If reference value N is not givenand current number of nodes is equal to 0
-      procedure checktrinfo will print an error.
+      If reference value N is not given and the current number of nodes is equal to 0, procedure *checktrinfo* will print an error.
- * -defl [N]: compare current value of maximum deflection in "shapename" mesh with given reference data
+ * <i>-defl [N]</i> -- compares the current value of maximum deflection in *shapename* mesh with the given reference data.
-      If reference value N is not given and current maximum deflection is equal to 0
-      procedure checktrinfo will print an error.
+      If reference value N is not given and current maximum deflection is equal to 0, procedure *checktrinfo* will print an error.
- * -max_defl N:     compare current value of maximum deflection in "shapename" mesh with max possible value
+ * <i>-max_defl N</i> --     compares the current value of maximum deflection in *shapename* mesh with the max possible value.
- * -tol_abs_tri N:  absolute tolerance for comparison of number of triangles (default value 0)
+ * <i>-tol_abs_tri N</i> --  absolute tolerance for comparison of number of triangles (default value 0).
- * -tol_rel_tri N:  relative tolerance for comparison of number of triangles (default value 0)
+ * <i>-tol_rel_tri N</i> --  relative tolerance for comparison of number of triangles (default value 0).
- * -tol_abs_nod N:  absolute tolerance for comparison of number of nodes (default value 0)
+ * <i>-tol_abs_nod N</i> --  absolute tolerance for comparison of number of nodes (default value 0).
- * -tol_rel_nod N:  relative tolerance for comparison of number of nodes (default value 0)
+ * <i>-tol_rel_nod N</i> --  relative tolerance for comparison of number of nodes (default value 0).
- * -tol_abs_defl N: absolute tolerance for deflection comparison (default value 0)
+ * <i>-tol_abs_defl N</i> -- absolute tolerance for deflection comparison (default value 0).
- * -tol_rel_defl N: relative tolerance for deflection comparison (default value 0)
+ * <i>-tol_rel_defl N</i> -- relative tolerance for deflection comparison (default value 0).
- * -ref [trinfo a]: compare deflection, number of triangles and nodes in "shapename" and in "a"
+ * <i>-ref [trinfo a]</i> -- compares deflection, number of triangles and nodes in *shapename* and *a*.

-Note that options -tri, -nod, -defl do not work together with option -ref.
+Note that options <i> -tri, -nod </i> and <i> -defl </i> do not work together with option <i> -ref</i>.

 Examples:

-comparison with some reference values
+Comparison with some reference values:
 ~~~~~
 checktrinfo result -tri 129 -nod 131 -defl 0.01
 ~~~~~

-comparison with another mesh
+Comparison with another mesh:
 ~~~~~
 checktrinfo result -ref [tringo a]
 ~~~~~

-comparison of deflection with max possible value
+Comparison of deflection with the max possible value:
 ~~~~~
 checktrinfo result -max_defl 1
 ~~~~~

-to make sure that current values are not equal to zero
+Check that the current values are not equal to zero:
 ~~~~~
 checktrinfo result -tri -nod -defl
 ~~~~~

-to make sure that number of triangles and number of nodes are not equal to some specific values
+Check that the number of triangles and the number of nodes are not equal to some specific values:
 ~~~~~
 checktrinfo result -tri !10 -nod !8
 ~~~~~

-it is possible to compare current values with reference values with some tolerances.
+It is possible to compare current values with reference values with some tolerances.
-Use options -tol_\* for that.
+Use options <i>-tol_\* </i> for that.
 ~~~~~
 checktrinfo result -defl 1 -tol_abs_defl 0.001
 ~~~~~